Home Water Topics

 Announcement

-• Registration now open for our annual Lower Colorado River Tour
+Registration Now Open for 2025 Lower Colorado River Tour

-Don’t miss the return of our Lower Colorado River Tour as we take you from Hoover Dam to the U.S.-Mexico border and through the Imperial and Coachella valleys to learn about the challenges and opportunities facing the “Lifeline of the Southwest.”
+Be sure to catch the return of our annual Lower Colorado River Tour as we take you from Hoover Dam to the U.S.-Mexico border and through the Imperial and Coachella valleys to learn about the challenges and opportunities facing the “Lifeline of the Southwest.”

-Following the course of the lower Colorado River through Nevada, Arizona and California, the tour explores infrastructure, farming regions, wildlife refuges and the Salton Sea.
+Following the river as it winds through Nevada, Arizona and California, the tour explores infrastructure, farming regions, wildlife refuges and the Salton Sea.
 Experts discuss river issues, such as water needs, drought management, endangered species and habitat restoration.
-Space is limited & tickets go quickly so register here!
+Get more tour details and register here!

 Announcement